home - Electricity

 If you have not yet decided which one to use indoors, then pay attention to the Venetian plaster.
 This material first appeared during the Roman Empire.
 With the right technology, gorgeous, impressive beauty and luxury can be achieved.

-So let's figure out what Venetian plaster is.
+So, let's see what Venetian plaster is.
 Photos of different designs with unusual finishes in large numbers will be presented below. must be carried out taking into account certain rules, the characteristics of the surface to be treated and even climatic conditions.
 Therefore, this material requires a responsible and careful approach.

 Read in the article